projectsveltos/addon-controller/README.md

 ### List helm charts and resources deployed in a CAPI Cluster.

-There is many-to-many mapping between Clusters and ClusterProfile: Multiple ClusterProfiles can match with a CAPI cluster; and multiple CAPI clusters can match with a single ClusterProfile.
+There is many-to-many mapping between Clusters and ClusterProfile:
+- Multiple ClusterProfiles can match with a CAPI cluster;
+- Multiple CAPI clusters can match with a single ClusterProfile.

 A new CRD is introduced to easily visualize which features (either helm charts or kubernetes resources) are deployed in a given CAPI cluster because of one or more ClusterProfiles.
 Such CRD is called *ClusterConfiguration*.